vladiiliev/rollup-plugin-replace-in-files/README.md

 # rollup-plugin-search-and-replace
-A rollup plugin that searches for and replaces text in one or more files or globes.
-It works synchronously or asynchronously with promises or callbacks and makes a single replacement or several replacements at once.
+A rollup plugin that searches for and replaces text in one or more files.
+It works synchronously and makes a single replacement or several replacements at once.

 ## Install